Founded in 1946, innovating every day since.

 marshall-horwitz

-Marshall S. Horwitz, M.D.
-Ph.D.
+Marshall S. Horwitz, MD, PhD

 Associate Dean for Physician-Scientist